ElPiloto/sidekick.nvim/README.md

 ### BUGS

-- [ ] Outline is incomplete: functions are missing - may be a max line issue.
+- [X] Outline is incomplete: functions are missing - may be a max line issue.
-- [ ] Outline is cut off for first entry.
+- [X] Outline is cut off for first entry.
 - [ ] Window contains parts of multiple outlines when switching windows (clear sidekick buffer).
+- [ ] First entry is not foldable.

 ### Roadmap